-As at 30 June 2020, goodwill arising on consolidation amounted to RM8,118 million which represents 11.6% of the Group's total assets.
-The goodwill is primarily allocated to the multi utilities business in Singapore, water and sewerage business in the United Kingdom and cement manufacturing business in Malaysia.
-The goodwill for these businesses comprises 92.7% of total goodwill.
+As at 30 June 2021, goodwill arising on consolidation amounted to RM8,026 million which represents 10.9% of the Group's total assets.
+The goodwill is primarily allocated to the multi utilities business in Singapore, listed cement manufacturing business in Malaysia and water and sewerage business in the United Kingdom ("UK").
+The goodwill for these businesses comprises 86.5% of total goodwill.

-The recoverable amounts of the cash generating units ("CGU") are determined based on VIU calculation.
-The key assumptions and sensitivities are disclosed in Note 19(a) and 19(b) to the Financial Statements respectively.
+The recoverable amounts of the cash generating units ("CGU") are determined based on value-in-use ("VIU") calculation.
+The key assumptions and sensitivities are disclosed in Note 19(a) and 19(b) to the Financial Statements, respectively.